 Relaxing Clenched Hands After Stroke

-Overall, clenched hands occur when spasticity in the hand begins to worsen.
+Overall, clenched hands occur after stroke when spasticity in the hand begins to develop.
 This happens most often after a massive stroke or if the affected hand is neglected for too long.